Issued January 2022

 A complaint may be made under this Whistleblower Policy if you have reasonable grounds to suspect that a Chubb director, officer, employee, contractor, supplier, tenderer or other person who has business dealings with Chubb has engaged in conduct ("Reportable Conduct") which:

-- is dishonest, fraudulent or corrupt, including bribery or other activity in breach of the Carrier Code of Ethics;
+- is dishonest, fraudulent or corrupt, including bribery or other activity in breach of the Chubb Code of Ethics;

 - is unlawful activity (such as theft, violence, harassment or intimidation, criminal damage to property or other breaches of state or federal law);

 - is conduct that constitutes an offence against any Commonwealth law punishable by 12 months' imprisonment or more;